keboola/component-email-smtp-sender/README.md

 ### Configuration types:

 ### Basic
-- lets u send specific subject and message body with or without attachments to a list of recipients
+- lets you send specific subject and message body with or without attachments to a list of recipients

 **Recipient Email Addresses** - comma delimited list of email addresses **Subject** - subject literal